BledCom 2025 Program

 DINNER

-KEYNOTE SPEECH
+KEYNOTE SPEAKER

 The keynote speaker for this 32nd International Public Relations Research Symposium will be Marko Grobelnik, a researcher at the AI Lab at the Jožef Stefan Institute and co-founder of the UNESCO International Research Center on Artificial Intelligence (IRCAI).